Esophageal cancer: facts & figures

 The rate of esophageal cancer increases with age for both sexes.
 The rate of esophageal cancer is highest among males aged 80 years and older.

 Cancer that begins in the esophagus is called esophageal cancer.
 The esophagus is the muscular tube in the body that carries food, liquids and saliva from your mouth to your stomach.
-There are two main types of esophageal cancer: squamous cell carcinoma which starts in the squamous cells that line the entire esophagus, and adenocarcinoma which usually starts in the glandular cells that occur in the lower part of the esophagus near the entrance to the stomach.
+There are two main types of esophageal cancer: squamous cell carcinoma that starts in the squamous cells that line the entire esophagus, and adenocarcinoma that usually starts in the glandular cells that occur in the lower part of the esophagus near the entrance to the stomach.

 What are risk factors for esophageal cancer?

 Chronic irritation of the esophagus (i.e., through smoking, drinking alcohol, or acid reflux) increases the risk of esophageal cancer.